DataDog/extendeddaemonset/README.md

 - `duration`: The duration of the Canary deployment, after which the Canary deployment will end and the active ExtendedReplicaSet will update
 - `autoPause.enabled`: Activation of the Canary deployment auto pausing feature (default is `true`)
 - `autoPause.maxRestarts`: The maximum number of restarts tolerable before the Canary deployment is automatically paused (default is `2`)
 - `validationMode`: Used to configure how a canary deployment is validated.
-Possible values are `Auto` (default) and `Manual`.
+Possible values are `auto` (default) and `manual`.
   In manual mode canary will be validated only after `kubectl-eds canary validate` command.
-You can control default value by setting `VALIDATION_MODE` environment variable for deployment.
+You can control default value by setting `EDS_VALIDATION_MODE` environment variable for deployment.
-  When set to `Manual` `duration` and `noRestartsDuration` will have no effect and will not be defaulted.
+  When set to `manual` `duration` and `noRestartsDuration` will have no effect and will not be defaulted.
 Setting them to some value will result in validation error.

 Example configuration of the spec canary strategy: